 Learning outside the classroom

 One of the hallmarks of an Elon education is hands-on learning, and dance science is no exception.
-Putting the discipline’s skills, approaches and theories to test in real-world situations is essential to a full understanding of the subject.
+Putting the discipline’s skills, approaches, and theories to test in real-world situations is essential to a full understanding of the subject.
 This can be achieved through internships and undergraduate research experiences.

 Dance Science majors are strongly encouraged to complete one internship and participate in undergraduate research projects.
 Both give students invaluable opportunities to sharpen their skills, observe how the industry works, gain experience working with people, build confidence and make valuable industry contacts.

 The Dance Science program is designed to provide a curricular path for students interested in studying the science of dance in order to pursue careers as dance teachers, conditioning and fitness coaches, kinesiotherapists, and researchers in a variety of fields including biomechanics, physiology, somatics, and psychology.
-This degree prepares students for graduate study in a variety of disciplines including physical or occupational therapy, dance education, dance science, exercise science, medicine.
+This degree prepares students for graduate study in a variety of disciplines including physical or occupational therapy, dance education, dance science, exercise science, and medicine.